asteca/ASteCA/docs/index.rst

 .. important::
-   Version |ProjectVersion| released on the 24th of January, 2025.
+   Version |ProjectVersion| released on the XXth of March, 2025.
 See :ref:`changelog` for a detailed list of the changes implemented.

 Feel free to `contact me`_ if you have questions about using this code in your